wavefrontHQ/docs/pages/doc/wavefront_usage_info.md

 <tr>
 <td>Who is responsible for high usage? </td>
 <td>Use the <strong>Wavefront Ingestion Policy Explorer</strong> dashboard in the <strong>Wavefront Usage</strong> integration to drill down into accounts and find the accounts responsible for the high ingestion.</p>
-<p>Use the <strong>Wavefront Namespace Usage Explorer</strong> dashboard in the <strong>Wavefront Usage</strong> integration to drill down into namespaces and find where the ingested data is coming from.</p>
+<p>Use the <strong>Wavefront Namespace Usage Explorer</strong> dashboard in the <strong>Wavefront Usage</strong> integration to drill down into namespaces and find where the ingested data is coming from.
 </td>
 <td markdown="span">![usage by account](images/usage_by_account.png)<br>
 ![Top 10 Level 1 Metric Namspaces](images/namespace_explorer.png)</td>